Upcoming Webinar

 Facilities implementing optimized first touchpoint processes typically see 40-50% improvements in candidate engagement and significant reductions in application abandonment rates, leading to larger qualified candidate pools and faster hiring outcomes.

-Summary: Care facilities lose 60% of applicants at first touchpoint due to delayed responses, impersonal communication, and unclear processes that frustrate qualified candidates.
+Care facilities lose 60% of applicants at first touchpoint due to delayed responses, impersonal communication, and unclear processes that frustrate qualified candidates.
 Successful facilities provide immediate, personalized responses within one hour that acknowledge candidate qualifications and set clear expectations.
 Technology-enabled improvements can increase candidate engagement by 40-50% while reducing application abandonment rates significantly.

 More from Alita